 Although the film is not a documentary, its filmic language in many ways borrows from the documentary genre.
-And whilst the film does not use archival footage from the period in question, its opening textual sequence situates and grounds the ensuing drama in the grim realities of post-war Danish-Greenlandic histories, where Denmark was seen to not live up to its responsibilities as colonial power.
+And while the film does not use archival footage from the period in question, its opening textual sequence situates and grounds the ensuing drama in the grim realities of postwar Danish-Greenlandic histories, where Denmark was seen to not live up to its responsibilities as the colonial power.
 It is a documentary in style basing its narrative on real events.
 It invokes an ethos that puts into sharp relief the public claims of the Danish state with the everyday lived realities of the Greenlandic children affected by the civilizational mission imposed upon them.

-Portraying, rather than documenting, their return to Greenland, their first meeting with their new home (the newly established orphanage in Nuuk), their “new mother” (nurse Geert as the matron of the orphanage), and their re-settling into what they once considered their homeland, The Experiment focuses on the lived experiences of these children as they navigate their old, new homeland.
-It does so by dramatizing this particularly tragic chapter in the Danish experience as colonial power; a chapter that has also been portrayed in other mediated formats.
-First, by writer Tine Bryld in her book, With the best intention (I den bedste mening 1998) and, second, in an episode of the documentary series of the same name produced for the Danish Broadcasting Cooperation (DR, I den bedste mening: Grønlandsbørnene; With the Best Intention: The Greenland Children, Denmark, 2009).
+Portraying, rather than documenting, their return to Greenland, their first meeting with their new home (the newly established orphanage in Nuuk), their “new mother” (Nurse Geert, the matron of the orphanage), and their resettling into what they once considered their homeland, The Experiment focuses on the lived experiences of these children as they navigate their old, new homeland.
+It does so by dramatizing this particularly tragic chapter in the Danish experience as colonial power, a chapter that has also been portrayed in other mediated formats: first, by the writer Tine Bryld in her book I den bedste mening (With the best intention, 1998) and, second, in an episode of the documentary series of the same name produced for the Danish Broadcasting Cooperation (I den bedste mening: Grønlandsbørnene [With the best intention: The Greenland Children], DR, Denmark, 2009).

-In many ways, The Experiment portrays how these Greenlandic children were trapped between two places, forced into the cultural gap that existed between Denmark and Greenland; a culture gap that was the focal point of many documentary and fictional films made in and about Greenland during this period.
-Where Greenland and its inhabitants are portrayed as primitive and in stark opposition to a modernized and urbanized Denmark (see, for example, Jensen 2015).
-The film underlines that whilst these children never became Danish, they were no longer Greenlandic when they returned to Nuuk.
+In many ways, The Experiment portrays how these Greenlandic children were trapped between two places, forced into the cultural gap that existed between Denmark and Greenland; this culture gap was the focal point of many documentary and fictional films made in and about Greenland during this period, where Greenland and its inhabitants are portrayed as primitive and in stark opposition to a modernized and urbanized Denmark (see Jensen 2015).
+The film underlines that while these children never became Danish, they were no longer Greenlandic when they returned to Nuuk.
 “I can’t understand what you’re saying mum” is a particularly poignant moment in the film, when one of the sixteen children, Karen, realizes that her mother speaks Greenlandic.
 Karen, like the other “experiment” children, no longer speaks her mother tongue.

-As the film suggests, and as explained in the opening sequence of the film, following World War II in particular, Denmark was under pressure to improve living conditions in Greenland.
-The country was isolated from the rest of the Kingdom, the general health amongst Greenlanders was poor and criticized by the United Nations, and the US was showing increased interest in Greenland noting that it would be better placed to care for the indigenous population (Sørensen, 2007).
-In an attempt to counter such sentiments and so as to demonstrate that Denmark and Greenland were inextricably linked, the Danish government (in collaboration with two Danish NGOs, the Danish Save the Children and Danish Red Cross) set out to “modernize” the Greenlandic society.
-Or as the Danish governor in Greenland notes in the film: “The goal is to explore whether Greenlandic children are even susceptible to modern stuff.”
+As the film suggests, and as explained in the opening sequence of the film, Denmark was under particular pressure following World War II to improve living conditions in Greenland.
+The country was isolated from the rest of the kingdom, the general health among Greenlanders was poor and criticized by the United Nations, and the United States was showing increased interest in Greenland and noting that it would be better placed to care for the indigenous population (Sørensen 2007).
+To counter such sentiments and demonstrate that Denmark and Greenland were inextricably linked, the Danish government (in collaboration with two Danish NGOs, the Danish Save the Children and Danish Red Cross) set out to “modernize” Greenlandic society.
+As the Danish governor in Greenland notes in the film, “the goal is to explore whether Greenlandic children are even susceptible to modern stuff.”